vicsz/spring-cloud-lab/readme.md

 ### 4.5 - Test the spin endpoint at localhost:8081/spin

-You should get a randomly generated slot machine response.
+You should see a randomly generated slot machine response.

 ## 5 - Enable a Circuit Breaker